 Keywords: Mazars, Thailand, Legal, Force Majeure, COVID-19, Civil and Commercial Code, Law

-Based on this definition, when determining whether a natural disaster (such as tsunami, pandemic, or flood) and other uncontrollable events (such as a war, strike, or riot), constitute events of force majeure, events should be analysed on a case-by-case basis.
+Based on this definition, when determining whether a natural disaster (such as a tsunami, pandemic, or flood) and other uncontrollable events (such as a war, strike, or riot), constitute events of force majeure, events should be analysed on a case-by-case basis, while also taking Supreme Court precedent into account.

 In Thailand, force majeure can be invoked to relieve or discharge a party from its contractual obligations and liabilities, regardless of whether the contract contains a force majeure clause.
-However, due to the broad notion of force majeure, the party invoking this as an excuse for non-performance may have to deal with the uncertainty of its interpretation by the Thai courts.
+However, due to the broad definition of force majeure, the party invoking this as an excuse for failing to perform may have to deal with the uncertainty of how it will be interpreted by the Thai courts.